YinHK-gameDev/unity-learn/scripting cheestsheet/raycast/README.md

 ## `Raycast`
 The **`Raycast` function** is useful for **creating connections between objects** in Unity.

 > **Raycast** in Unity is a Physics function that **projects a Ray into the scene**, **returning a boolean value if a target was successfully hit**.
 When this happens, information about the hit, such as the distance, position or a reference to the object’s Transform, can be stored in a **Raycast Hit variable** for further use.
+To **fire Rays** into the scene, and check if it hits anything or not

 - **Raycasting** is the process of **shooting an invisible ray from a point**, in a **specified direction** to detect **whether any colliders lay in the path of the array.**